True Colours (1980)

 Own it, Stream it, Forget about it?

-There are also 13 total different color variations of this record on vinyl.
-One day you can be cool like me and own them all.
+And a heads-up for the obsessives: there are 13 different color variations of this thing on vinyl.
+Collect them all and one day you can be as cool as me.

 Overall Rating: